LuisVilla91/GLA/README.md

-# Test automation project using Serenity BDD with Cucumber and Screenplay pattern
+# Automation project using Serenity BDD with Cucumber and Screenplay pattern

 ## Serenity BDD
-Serenity BDD is a Java library designed to make automated acceptance tests, it has potent and high detailed reporting and documentation features.
+Serenity BDD is a Java library designed to make automated acceptance tests, it has potent and highly detailed reporting and documentation features.
-ALso has Selenium and Rest Assured for API testing support
+Also has Selenium and Rest Assured for API testing support

 ## Cucumber
 Cucumber is a tool that supports behavior-driven development.
 Use a language called Gherkin.